-2. Don’t buy everything on their Christmas list.
+2. Don’t buy everything on their wish list.
 It’s natural to feel the need to buy your kids every present on the list.
-When my oldest daughter was young, I stood in the cold in front of Toys R Us so I could buy her the Barbie Dream House.
+When my oldest daughter was young, my wife and I stood in the cold in front of Toys R Us so we could buy her the Barbie Dream House.
 Unfortunately, the more you give, the more they want.

-3. Skin in the game.
-When they have no skin in the game, they want everything.
-If you make them use their own money, it’s interesting how fast they change their tune.
+3. Teach them the value of money.
+If you make them use their own money, it’s interesting to see how fast they change their tune.
 When kids have to save for something they really want, it helps teach them that money doesn’t grow on trees.
 It also teaches them to appreciate what they have.
 Moreover, when the day comes to make that big purchase, they can feel good about it.

 4. Encourage them to volunteer.
 Volunteering at a local charity and serving those in need can be an amazing experience.
-It can help them put things in perspective and teach them to be grateful for what they have.
+It can help them put things in perspective.
 Volunteering also allows you to have meaningful conversations before, during, and after an event.

 5. Patience is a virtue.
 Kids won’t understand gratitude right away.
 Sometimes as adults, we don’t show gratitude or appear to understand it.
 For it to finally sink in, you must continually show them how, so be patient.